Dskobra/dsks-tools/README.md

 # dsks-tools
-Collection of misc scripts for customizing the setups on my computers.
+Collection of scripts for automating the setup of my computers.

 ## Supported Distros
-* Fedora 42 (non atomic)
+* Fedora 42
-* openSUSE Slowroll